 Causes of Rheumatoid Arthritis

 Rheumatoid arthritis affects over 400,000 people in the UK, particularly those aged between 40 and 50-years-old.
-Like osteoarthritis, this form of the arthritis commonly causes pain, swelling and stiffness of the joints.
+Like osteoarthritis, this form of arthritis commonly causes pain, swelling and stiffness of the joints.

-This form of the condition is an autoimmune disease, which means that your immune system attacks the cells that line your joints by mistake – rather than fighting off the infection like normal.
-This then leads to your joints becoming swollen, painful and stiff.
-Eventually, the joint, cartilage, tendons and nearby bone can all be damaged by this process.
+Rheumatoid arthritis is an autoimmune disease.
+This means that your immune system attacks the cells that line your joints by mistake.
+As a result, your joints become swollen, painful and stiff.
+Eventually, this process can damage the joints, cartilage, tendons and nearby bone.

-- Smoking – As with several long-term medical conditions, one of the biggest risk factors is smoking.
+- Smoking.
+As with several long-term medical conditions, one of the biggest risk factors is smoking.